Skip to main content

 • Your application can request user authorisation

-• Your application can obtain access tokens securely
+• Your OAuth 2.0 client can obtain access tokens securely

 • Your integration is ready for OAuth 2.0 implementation